 - Limit queries.
 Refuse DNS requests over open ports.
 You won't get bombarded with queries that could contaminate your data, and you'll be less likely to endure a takeover.

 - Look into software.
-Some DNS software comes with protections built-in.
+Some DNS software comes with protections built in.
 Talk with the developers, and ensure you're getting everything you paid for.

 Officials are also working on solutions.
-Domain name system security extensions (DNSSEC) were developed by ICANN, and when they are implemented, they will utilise validation.
+Domain name system security extensions (DNSSEC) were developed by ICANN, and when they are implemented, they will utilize validation.
 You'll know that the entity you're working with is authentic, and the data you accept can be trusted.